grscheller/scheller-linux-archive/fpinscala/src/main/scala/fpinscala/gettingstarted/README.md

 ### Program [myPolymorphicModule](https://github.com/grscheller/scheller-linux-archive/blob/master/fpinscala/src/main/scala/fpinscala/gettingstarted/myPolymorphicModule.scala#L6-L90)
 * Explores the FP concept of polymorphism.

-As a starting point, the book is using standalone objects as<br>
-namespaces.
-This allows for a more classical introduction to FP<br>
-concepts.
-"Module" is not a scala term, it is my attempt to convey<br>
-using singleton objects as a namespaces.
-I am not using Scala's<br>
-Object Oriented features in any way.
+As a starting point, the book is using standalone objects as namespaces.
+This allows for a more classical introduction to FP concepts.
+"Module" is not a scala term, it is my attempt to convey using singleton objects as a namespaces.
+I am not using Scala's Object Oriented features in any way.

-The use of "chap02" in the qualified package names, for the programs<br>
-that either test or exercise the libraries, is to group SBT 'run' and<br>
-'test:run' tasks together by chapter number.
-Unlike Java, Scala doesn't<br>
-require the directory structure to mirror the package structure.
+The use of "chap02" in the qualified package names, for the programs that either test or exercise the libraries, is to group SBT 'run' and 'test:run' tasks together by chapter number.
+Unlike Java, Scala doesn't require the directory structure to mirror the package structure.